Calvinbullock/_myHome/.config/nvim/readme.md

 ## Less Used Keybinds
 - `ctrl + x + f` for file path completion in vim (default)
+- `shift + v + j` this will remove newlines and bring that content onto the line your cursor is on

 ### I use this for live serving html/css/js
 `python3 -m http.server`